nagken/mvpaiagent/IMPLEMENTATION_SUMMARY.md

 ## What We Built

-A complete **multi-agent AI system** for automated product classification that demonstrates enterprise-grade agentic AI architecture as discussed in the interview preparation document.
+A complete **multi-agent AI system** for automated product classification that demonstrates enterprise-grade agentic AI architecture.

 ## Complete System Structure